benniehana111/Airfield-Analysis/README.md

 ## Topic

-This project will automate collection of data on airfields in the Pacific Ocean, build an airfield database, and employ a neural network model to classify airfields based on their size, runway surface, facilities, and usage.
+This project will automate collection of data on airfields in various regions of the Pacific Ocean, build an airfield database, and employ a neural network model to classify airfields based on their size, runway surface, facilities, and usage.

 ## Rationale